bbc/percento.js/README.md

 #### Nested Properties ####

-You can also define nested properties from within a context, for example
+You can also define nested properties from within a context, for example this json
 ```json
 {
   "name": "%people[0].name%",
   "surname": "%people[1].surname%"
 }
 ```
-With context
+Can access the properties in this context
 ```js
 {
     people:[